rpmuller/ePubs/WP1.md

 (3) The doctrine of universal flux is caricatured by Plato, and it is difficult to suppose that any one ever held it in the extreme form that he gives to it.
-Let us suppose, for example, that the colours we see are continually changing.
-Such a word as "red" applies to many shades of colour, and if we say "I see red," there is no reason why this should not remain true throughout the time that it takes to say it.
+Let us suppose, for example, that the colors we see are continually changing.
+Such a word as "red" applies to many shades of color, and if we say "I see red," there is no reason why this should not remain true throughout the time that it takes to say it.
 Plato gets his results by applying to processes of continuous change such logical oppositions as perceiving and not-perceiving,